oire/iridium

 • InvalidTokenException is thrown when something really wrong happens to the token itself or to SQL queries related to the token (for example, a token is not found, it has been tampered with, its length is invalid or a PDO statement cannot be executed);

-• SplitTokenException is thrown in most cases when you do something erroneously (for example, try to store an empty token into the database, forget to set a required property or try to set such a property when validating a user-provided token, try to set expiration time which is in the past etc.).
+• SplitTokenException is thrown in most cases when you do something erroneously (for example, try to store an empty token into the database, try to set a negative user ID etc.).

 Methods

-Below all of the SplitToken methods are outlined.
+Below all of the SplitToken public methods are outlined.

 • getToken(): string — Get the token for the current SplitToken instance as a string.
 Throws SplitTokenException if the token was not created or set before.